Lucerne hammer: Construction

 Several armouries stamped an "L" or a cantonal coat of arms on the domed collar beneath the hammer.
 Nidwalden and Bern kept sizeable stocks, but surviving numbers are small compared to Swiss halberds.

 Fighting use

 The weapon was wielded two-handed.
 Manuals such as Le Jeu de la Hache (c.
-1400) and Hans Talhoffer's Fechtbuch (1467) treat the long-shafted hammer and pollaxe as premier knightly arms for foot combat, emphasising:
+1400) and Hans Talhoffer's Fechtbuch (1467) treat the long-shafted hammer and poleaxe as premier knightly arms for foot combat, emphasising: